BrunoDSouza/vue-petproject/README.md

 # vue-petproject

-> A Simple application with Vue 2
+> A simple project with Vue 2

 ## Build Setup